Kontakion: Kontakion of the Departed

 Perhaps the kontakion which is best known in the west is the Kontakion of the Departed or the Kontakion of the Dead.
 The text is attributed to the "humble Anastasios", probably a Byzantine monk writing in the 6th or 7th century, although the exact date is a matter of debate.
 In Russian Orthodox churches, the kontakion is traditionally sung during funerals and memorial services, and on Parents’ Sabbath (Russian Wikipedia article) when the departed are commemorated.
 It was translated into English from Russian by William John Birkbeck, an English theologian and musicologist who studied Russian church music in Moscow in 1890.
 The traditional tune, known in English as the Kiev Melody, was edited by Birkbeck's close friend, Sir Walter Parratt, the organist of St George's Chapel, Windsor Castle.

 Queen Victoria may have heard this kontakion in Russian at a memorial service in London for the death of Tsar Alexander III in 1894, where she noted that "a fine Russian hymn, always sung at funerals throughout the Greek Church, was sung without accompaniment, & was very impressive".
 She certainly heard Birkbeck's translation when it was sung at the funeral of Prince Henry of Battenberg in 1896.
 During the planning of Victoria's state funeral, her daughters asked that the kontakion be included in the service as it was a favourite of their mother's, a suggestion which was blocked by Bishop Randall Davidson with the support of King Edward VII, on the grounds that the text was not in keeping with Anglican teaching on prayers for the dead.
 Nevertheless, it was sung at the funeral of Queen Alexandra at Westminster Abbey in 1925.

 The Kontakion of the Departed with Parratt's arrangement was included in the first edition of The English Hymnal in 1906, and has since appeared in several other Anglican hymn books, including Hymns Ancient and Modern and The Hymnal in the United States.
-It has been sung at the state and ceremonial funerals of Sir Winston Churchill, Philip, Duke of Edinburgh, and Queen Elizabeth II.
+It has been sung at the state and ceremonial funerals of Sir Winston Churchill, Prince Philip, Duke of Edinburgh, and Queen Elizabeth II.

 The text of the kontakion is incorporated into the Funeral Service in the Book of Common Prayer (1979), the liturgy currently used by the Episcopal Church in the United States.
 The words are spoken at state funerals in the United States, for example, the state funeral of Ronald Reagan in 2004 and the state funeral of Gerald Ford in 2006.

 In 1971, British composer Benjamin Britten used the Kiev Melody as one of four themes in his Cello Suite No. 3, which he wrote as a present for Russian cellist Mstislav Rostropovich.
 The American hymnologist, Carl P. Daw Jr., wrote a paraphrase of this kontakion in 1982, Christ the victorious, give to your servants, intended for congregational singing and set to the tune Russian Hymn by Alexei Lvov.